Dirichlet is not just Bad and Singular: Intermediate Diophantine sets revisited

-The main goal of this appendix is define the notion of $d$-Dirichlet improvable sets $\DI_n^d$ and investigate the relationship between them.
-The key ingredient required for achieving this lies in being able to state an appropriate optimal Dirichlet type theorem (see Remark~\ref{bull} in \S\ref{setupmain}).
-This will be done in \S\ref{DTTMA} via the framework of multilinear algebra It is worth mentioning that the multilinear algebra framework was the setting of the pioneering works of Laurent \cite{MLwd}, Roy \cite{Roy}, Schmidt \cite{SchH} and Schmidt $\&$ Summerer\cite{SSfirst} referred to in the main body.
-In the process of describing the setup leading to the Dirichlet type theorem of \S\ref{DTTMA}, we will take the opportunity to first revisit the intermediate badly approximable and singular sets in order to fill in the details of the arguments (cf. Remark~\ref{ohyaohya}) leading to \eqref{equ-equi} and \eqref{equ-equiSING}.
-Recall, that these equivalences are used in the ``classical'' proof of Proposition~\ref{prop-equiv} given in \S\ref{sec-reform} showing that the intermediate $d$-badly approximable sets $\Bad_n^d$ (resp. the $d$-singular sets $\Sing_n^d$) are equivalent.
-Moreover, we will provide an alternative ``dynamical'' proof of the proposition that avoids appealing to \eqref{equ-equi} and \eqref{equ-equiSING}.
+The main goal of this section is to define the notion of $d$-Dirichlet improvable points in $\R^n$ and investigate the relationship between them and the classical notions of simultaneous ($d=0$) and dual ($d=n-1$) Dirichlet improvable points.
+We will explore two different approaches: \begin{itemize} \item[(i)] an algebraic approach using multilinear algebra and thus developing the ideas of Laurent \cite{MLwd}, and \item[(ii)] a geometric approach using Minkowski minima and thus developing the ideas of Schmidt $\&$ Summerer \cite{SSfirst,SS} and Roy \cite{Roy} on the parametric geometry of numbers leading to Lemma~\ref{DS} of \S\ref{sec-reform}. \end{itemize} The key ingredient required for achieving this lies in being able to state an appropriate optimal Dirichlet type theorem (see Remark~\ref{bull} in \S\ref{setupmain}).
+This will be accomplished in \S\ref{noway} via the framework of multilinear algebra and in \S\ref{DTTGN} via the framework of the parametric geometry of numbers.
+In the process of describing the setup leading to the Dirichlet type theorem of \S{\ref{DTTMA}}, we will take the opportunity to first revisit the intermediate badly approximable and singular sets in order to fill in the details of the arguments (cf. Remark~{\ref{ohyaohya}}) leading to {\eqref{equ-equi}} and {\eqref{equ-equiSING}}.
+Recall, that these equivalences are used in the ``classical'' proof of Proposition~{\ref{prop-equiv}} given in \S{\ref{sec-reform}} showing that the intermediate $d$-badly approximable sets $\Bad_n^d$ (resp. the $d$-singular sets $\Sing_n^d$) are equivalent.
+Moreover, we will provide an alternative ``dynamical'' proof of the proposition that avoids appealing to {\eqref{equ-equi}} and {\eqref{equ-equiSING}}.